You’re in love, but you’re worried your fiancé or partner will leave or think less of you if you tell him everything about your past.

 I am writing from a Canadian woman’s perspective.
 Shefali, who asked how much she should tell her fiancé about her past, is an Indian woman who comes from a traditional background and culture.
 What I believe about revealing one’s past has a lot to do with my North American culture, and it may not be the right answer for a woman who was born and raised in traditionalIndia.

-If you’re still getting to know your fiancé – and the wedding is nigh – read Questions to Ask Before Getting Married – From Sex to Chores.
+If you’re still getting to know your fiancé – and the wedding is fast approaching – read 8 Signs of the Perfect Boyfriend for You.

 Ask yourself why you want to hide your past from your fiancé